The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/leveling-guide.md

 ![](https://lh4.googleusercontent.com/C2fjtWAqgdVBYCA7mtYTTxo0Y2UMeIeer5Qsv3chlKGPn23CoFZivhg4qC-phSPU963HdrQOpq_RdRHyJhXHZxTwfqgexIa8-z4i5bzEhDXDZl8NgaKhij3jGv1RpXUJROCuWHNr)

-Divine Benison is a spell that breaks the rules of WHM, allowing WHM to for a brief moment become a shield healer.
+Divine Benison is an ability that breaks the rules of WHM, allowing WHM to for a brief moment become a shield healer.

-This spell is typically thrown on the active tank to help mitigate tank damage or as just a general “on cooldown” spell to keep your own sanity as the damage it mitigates is sizable.
+This ability is typically thrown on the active tank to help mitigate tank damage or as just a general “on cooldown” spell to keep your own sanity as the damage it mitigates is sizable.

 **\[Lvl 70] Plenary Indulgence**

 ![](https://lh5.googleusercontent.com/RMPg7PA5Rpc9EikiVzUaQlw4IxC8KbawiPr9OKArPofrp8c4W27pC8Fo9cs8tWHTJHaRRJLQOsE-GzmQQewXT-PxNh09_42_c2rQlrfRyrQ_gqLn3Oa_uwgq8SchRfjnI57jD-xg)

-Plenary Indulgence is a spell that is strangely worded.
+Plenary Indulgence is an ability that is strangely worded.

-What this spell does is that when cast, all party members within a 20 yalm radius receive a buff called “Confession.”
+What this ability does is that when cast, all party members within a 20 yalm radius receive a buff called “Confession.”
 This buff will then heal them for a potency of 200 upon casting any of your AoE heals, which includes Medica, Medica II, Cure III, or Afflatus Rapture (later in the guide).

-This spell is essentially a doubler for your AoE heals, which allows them to heal for just that bit more, sometimes needed for massive raidwide attacks.
+Plenary is essentially a doubler for your AoE heals, which allows them to heal for just that bit more, sometimes needed for massive raidwide attacks.

 ## Rotation and Leveling (50 - 70)